-d The unplanned downwind approach is particularly hazardous.
+The unplanned downwind approach is particularly hazardous.
 It can lead to over-pitching, loss of rotor rpm and lift, resulting in a hard contact with the ground.
-(Correlators are less effective at high power settings, so maintain rotor rpm by leading with the throttle before applying pitch.)
+(Correlators are less effective at high power settings, so maintain rotor rpm by leading with the throttle before applying pitch).

-e If there is a white H marking, you must use that area.
+If there is a white H marking, you must use that area.

-f If you are loading passengers, have them escorted to/from the helicopter, or else make them wait until the rotors have stopped.
-They must be aware of the danger of the main and tail rotor (see para 4.2e).
+If you are loading passengers, have them escorted to/from the helicopter, or else make them wait until the rotors have stopped.
+They must be aware of the danger of the main and tail rotor.

-g Remember, the flight isn't over until the engine(s) are shutdown and all checks completed and the rotors have stopped.
+Remember, the flight isn't over until the engine(s) are shutdown and all checks completed and the rotors have stopped.

-h 'Book in' and close any Flight Plan, if necessary by phoning the local Air Traffic Service Unit.
-See Safety Sense Leaflet No 20A 'VFR Flight Plans'.
+'Book in' and close any Flight Plan, if necessary by phoning the local Air Traddic Service Unit.

 A helicopter has the unique ability to land almost anywhere.
 If, despite our advice, you find yourself in a weather, fuel, navigation or other difficulty - simply land and sort out the situation.